Stan Winston: Stan Winston School

-In 2009, the year after his passing, the Winston family founded the Stan Winston School of Character Arts to "preserve Stan's legacy by inspiring and fostering creativity in a new generation of character creators.”
+In 2009, the year after his death, the Winston family founded the Stan Winston School of Character Arts to "preserve Stan's legacy by inspiring and fostering creativity in a new generation of character creators.”
 The school, which is 100% online, currently offers hundreds of in-depth, on-demand educational video courses by Hollywood's leading special effects artists and creators.
-Topics covered include design, sculpture, mold making, lab work, animatronics, makeup effects, puppet making, painting, & fabrication.
+Topics covered include design, sculpture, mold making, lab work, animatronics, makeup effects, puppet making, painting, and fabrication.

 Collaborators

 Winston worked with the following directors on more than one film: